 I’ve often told staff, “That’s the point!”
 Residents live in communities.
 It’s their home!
 If they want to pick up objects and move them around, or take them to their rooms, that’s great.
 We want to encourage interaction, not discourage it.

-- You shouldn’t have mirrors in communities because residents will get upset and not recognize themselves.
+- You shouldn’t have mirrors in communities because all residents will get upset and not recognize themselves.

 We’ve heard this a number of times.
 Really, it’s rare that a person with dementia won’t recognize themselves, and, if someone IS at that point in their dementia, it doesn’t seem to bother them: they just think it’s someone else.
-Imagine washing your hands at the bathroom sink and looking up to find there is no mirror there.
-We don’t want to manipulate the world of someone with dementia to make it more confusing and stressful by taking away common objects.
+Although we want to stay away from excessive use of mirrors in places like corridors, we also don’t want to manipulate the world of someone with dementia to make it more confusing and stressful by taking away common objects.
+Mirrors are also required by code in restrooms to meet ADA code.

 - Residents shouldn’t have access to real scissors or butter knives.